-In June 2016, we issued a report on allegations related to appointment cancellations at the Houston VA Medical Center, Review of Alleged Manipulation of Appointment Cancellations at VA Medical Center, Houston, Texas.
+In June 2016, we issued a report on allegations related to appointment cancellations at the Houston VA Medical Center, titled Review of Alleged Manipulation of Appointment Cancellations at VA Medical Center, Houston, Texas.
 We substantiated that two previous scheduling supervisors and a current director of two outpatient clinics instructed staff to input clinic cancellations incorrectly as canceled by the patient.
 We also confirmed that a current director of two CBOCs instructed staff, as recently as February 2016, to record an appointment as canceled by the patient if clinic staff at one CBOC offered to reschedule a veteran's appointment at a different CBOC situated about 17 miles away and the veteran declined the appointment.
-The CBOC Director believed this was appropriate since the CBOC was still offering the patient an appointment.
-When interviewed regarding these cancellations, the CBOC Director acknowledged she instructed staff to cancel appointments by the patient if the veteran declined an appointment in the alternate location.
-We made six recommendations, including referring the matter to VA's Office of Accountability Review (OAR) to determine what, if any, administrative actions should be taken based on the factual circumstances developed in our report.
+The CBOC Director noted this was appropriate since the CBOC was still offering the patient an appointment.
+However, when interviewed regarding these cancellations, the CBOC Director acknowledged she instructed staff to cancel appointments by the patient if the veteran declined an appointment in the alternate location.
+We made six recommendations, including referring the matter to VA's Office of Accountability Review (OAR), to determine what, if any, administrative actions should be taken based on the factual circumstances developed in our report.

-In December 2014, we released an audit related to the VA National Call Center for homeless veterans, Audit of The National Call Center for Homeless Veterans.
+In December 2014, we released an audit related to VA's National Call Center for homeless veterans, titled Audit of The National Call Center for Homeless Veterans.
 We reported that homeless and at-risk veterans who contacted the Call Center often experienced problems accessing a counselor and/or receiving a referral after completing the Call Center's intake process.
-Referred veterans did not always receive the services needed because the Call Center did not follow-up on referrals to medical centers.
-These missed opportunities occurred due to lapses in the Call Center's management and oversight.
-We made seven recommendations, including implementing effective performance metrics to ensure homeless veterans receive needed services.
-We closed our report in September 2015 based on information received that all recommendations had been implemented.
+We reported: